osa240/cinema-app/README.md

 <a id="about"></a>
 ## About the project:
-This is my application, built on the architectural style of programming RESTful application (API).
+This application built on the architectural style of programming RESTful application (API).
-So it works as a resource.
-In it, I used fairly modern and popular frameworks like Hibernate and Spring (Core + MVC + Security).
+In it, I used popular frameworks like Hibernate and Spring (Core + MVC + Security).
-I also once again practiced creating an application from scratch following the SOLID principle.
-Improved my knowledge of Java Core.

 <a id="how-to-use"></a>
 ## How to use?
+In my application, I have implied access to resources by roles using the Spring Security functionality.
+By default, the user is registered with the "user" role.

 You are given the following endpoints and example to use:

 Method | Endpoint | Roles | URL params | Body (JSON)